ekbyun/lustre-integrated-BigBWA/README.md

 # Run
 1. Locate input files (pair of .fastq)  under \<lustre mount\>/hadoop/user/\<username\>/
-2. Set environment variable "LUSTRE_ADAPTER" for the location of lustrefs-hadoop jar file and "RG" for the location of reference genome .fa file in build/run.sh
+2. Set variable "LUSTRE_ADAPTER" for the location of lustrefs-hadoop jar file and "RG" for the location of reference genome .fa file in build/run.sh
 3. On build directory, execute run.sh

         USAGE : run.sh <# of partitions> <# of threads per mapper> <input_1> <input_2> <outputdir>